skelemoa/ntu-x/README.md

 ### Download NTU-X dataset

-<i>For many months, we have been awaiting permission from <a href="https://www.ntu.edu.sg/rose">ROSE Lab</a>, creators of NTU-RGBD dataset.
-We will be most happy to release the dataset once we receive their consent.</i>
+<i>UPDATE: <a href="https://www.ntu.edu.sg/rose">ROSE Lab</a>, creators of NTU-RGBD dataset have refused to give us permission to release the dataset.
+NTU-X addresses a fundamental raw-data-level shortcoming of existing Kinect-based dataset, a shortcoming no amount of novel deep models can somehow undo.
+We had hoped to release the dataset for the benefit of the community once we receive consent.
+Unfortunately, due to reasons best known to them, keeping the dataset out of community's reach was the decision they arrived at.
+Apologies to those who were awaiting the release.
+We hope you understand. </i>

 ### Pretained Models